For ‘Free Plan’ and ‘Exhibitor Pro Plan’ users:

-The Exhibit allows artists and curators to exhibit a wide variety of art forms including:
+The Exhibit allows artists, curators, and commercial galleries to exhibit a wide variety of contemporary art forms including:

 - oil, acrylic and watercolour paintings

 - etchings, lithographs, lino prints, monoprints, wood block prints and other print media

 - charcoal, pastel, pencil, pen and ink drawings and sketches

 - works on paper

 - metal, stone and wooden sculpture